GLOBAL MARKETS-Stocks, oil prices edge up on trade talk optimism

 The pan-European STOXX 600 index .STOXX closed up 0.1% with the French CAC 40 .FCHI up 0.08% and Germany's DAX .GDAXI closing down by 0.08%.

-All three major indexes on Wall Street set record intraday and closing highs, as gains for Disney and Best Buy overshadowed some softer-than-anticipated economic data.
+All three major indexes on Wall Street set record highs, as gains for Disney and Best Buy overshadowed some softer-than-anticipated economic data.

 Oil prices traded higher, helped by predictions for a draw on U.S. crude stockpiles.